eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 > Will Ceylon support type families?

 Yes, probably.
-The Ceylon type checker already has support for this feature.
+The Ceylon compiler already has support for this feature.
 However, we still need to investigate whether this feature is guaranteed to be decidable in all cases.

 Self types and type families in Ceylon where previously [discussed here][type families].
 In a nutshell: